sulusolutions/sparkregistry-extism-client/README.md

 Before using this plugin, ensure you have the following setup:

 - Extism CLI and runtime installed and configured on your system.
-Visit [Extism's official documentation](https://docs.extism.com/) for installation and setup instructions.
+Visit [Extism's official documentation](https://extism.org/) for installation and setup instructions.
 - TinyGo compiler for compiling Go to WebAssembly.
-Installation instructions can be found at [TinyGo's Getting Started guide](https://tinygo.org/getting-started/install/).
+Installation instructions can be found at [TinyGo's site](https://tinygo.org/).

 ## Installation